varnish/varnish-wiki/source/content/tutorials/varnish/varnish_test.rst

 `Naming Scheme for VarnishTest`_

-Another great post on `Smashing Magazine about VarnishTest`_ written by our filed engineer Arianna Aondio
+Another great post at `Smashing Magazine about VarnishTest`_ written by our field engineer, Arianna Aondio

 `Understanding VTC`_